tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
-####How do I view AdNauseam-specific network events in the addon console?
+#### How do I view AdNauseam-specific network events in the addon console?

-To view such events (blocks, allows, cookies, headers, etc.), enable the 'debugging' option on the settings page, then open the addon console as usual
+To view such events (blocks, allows, cookies, headers, etc.), enable the 'debugging' option on the settings page, then open the addon console as usual (for example, by clicking on 'background.html' on the extensions page, in Chromium with developer-mode enabled)

 -----------
-####How do I run the browser's debugger on different parts of the extension?
+#### How do I run the browser's debugger on different parts of the extension?

 (pending)

 -----------
-####What is the uDom?
+#### What is the uDom?
 The uDom library, written by Raymond Hill for uBlock, is a minimalist DOM framework that provides the core functionality of something like jQuery, without the size.
 Thus you should not mix jQuery with uDom, as they provide the same basic functionality.
 In fact, you should not use jQuery at all in AdNauseam.
 The one (temporary) exception to this is the vault, pending its rewrite.
 A list of commonly used uDom functions follows below (in progress), or you may consult the [source](https://github.com/dhowe/AdNauseam/blob/master/src/js/udom.js).

 - on()